 Arabella is an actress, author and presenter.
-She is best known as one of the stars of The Fast Show, which enjoyed five series on the BBC.
+She is best known as one of the stars of the award winning The Fast Show, which enjoyed five series on BBC2.
 Her numerous television credits include Two Doors Down which was recently commissioned for a fifth series by BBC2.
 Arabella’s other television credits include Pure, Drifters, Doctor Who, Skins, Taking Over the Asylum, and Traffik.

 She wrote the best-selling books Does My Bum Look Big In This?, The Diary of an Insecure Woman and Onwards and Upwards, as well as co-writing and starring alongside Richard E. Grant in Posh Nosh for the BBC.

-Arabella is currently filming the third series of Two Doors Down (BBC 2).
+This summer she is filming the sixth series of Two Doors Down for BBC2.